 A few minutes’ drive from the Požega town center lies Zlatni Lug – and it is where I stayed.

 In the heart of an area known as the Golden Valley, this excellent accommodation has both a luxury holiday home and a well-equipped campground.
-The holiday home accommodates up to 6 people and has a bathroom, a fully equipped kitchen, free Wi-Fi, a covered patio and an indoor jacuzzi.
+The holiday home accommodates up to 6 people and has a bathroom, a fully equipped kitchen, free Wi-Fi, a covered patio, and an indoor jacuzzi.
 At the campground, there are 15 sites suitable for tents and mobile homes.
-There are water and electricity, as well as restrooms with showers, free Wi-Fi and lots of recreational opportunities.
+There is water and electricity and restrooms with showers, free Wi-Fi, and lots of recreational opportunities.

 How Much Does Papuk Nature Park Cost?